 To prevent your risk of a heart attack:

-- Stay physically active all the time.
+- Stay physically active on a regular basis.

 - Limit consumption of alcohol.